Gregory-307/hummingbot_batched_experiments/README.md

 This terminal runs the main Hummingbot services in the background.

 1.  **Navigate to the project directory** (e.g., `cd ~/hummingbot_batched_experiments`).
-2.  **Start Docker Services:** This command starts the main dashboard and the backend API using Docker.
-It will take several minutes on the first run.
+2.  **First-Time Setup:** Run this command **only the first time** you set up the project, or when you want to download new updates from Hummingbot.
+It will take several minutes.
     ```bash
     bash setup.sh
     ```
+3.  **Verify Services are Running:** After the script finishes, check that everything is running correctly:
+    ```bash
+    docker ps
+    ```
+    You should see a list of running containers, including `deploy-backend-api-1` and `deploy-dashboard-1`.
-3.  **Leave this terminal running.** You can access the following services in your browser:
+4.  **Access Services:** You can access the following services in your browser:
     -   **Main Dashboard UI:** `http://localhost:8501`
     -   **Backend API Docs:** `http://localhost:8000/docs`

+### Troubleshooting: If `bash setup.sh` is stuck and shows no output**

+-   **Symptom:** You run `bash setup.sh` in your WSL terminal, but the screen is blank for more than a minute.
+You do not see any of the Docker download progress bars.
+-   **Cause:** This almost always means the connection between Docker Desktop and your WSL environment has failed or stalled.
+-   **Solution (The "Hard Reset"):**
+    1. Close all open WSL terminals.
+    2. Quit Docker Desktop from the Windows system tray (right-click the whale icon -> "Quit Docker Desktop").
+    3. Open **Windows PowerShell** (not WSL/Ubuntu).
+    4. In PowerShell, run this command to force a full shutdown of the WSL service:
+        ```
+        wsl --shutdown
+        ```
+    5. Restart the **Docker Desktop** application.
+Wait for it to fully initialize (the engine status in the bottom-left should be green).
+    6. Open a new WSL terminal and navigate back to your project directory to try steps 1 and 2 again.

+#### **Daily Workflow**

+After you have completed the first-time setup, **you do not need to run `bash setup.sh` again**.
+Use these commands to start and stop the services.

+-   **To START the services:**
+    ```bash
+    # From your project directory, e.g., ~/hummingbot_batched_experiments
+    docker compose up -d
+    ```
+-   **To STOP the services:**
+    ```bash
+    # From your project directory
+    docker compose down
+    ```

 ### **Terminal 2: Run Experiments & Analyze Results**

+**Navigate to the project directory** in a new terminal window.
 This terminal is your workspace for the custom experimentation framework.

-1.  **Navigate to the project directory** in a new terminal window.
-2.  **(Optional) Edit Your Experiments:** Open the file `hummingbot_files/experiment_runner.py` in your code editor to define the batch of backtests you want to run.
-3.  **Execute the Experiment Runner:**
+The Experimentation framework is split into two 3 stages (and 3 easy commands):

+1. Broad Model and Configuration Testing
+        - Many different experiments (different models/configurations) tested on 3 specific backtests
-    ```bash
+        - ```bash
             python3 hummingbot_files/experiment_runner.py
            ```
-    This will run all your defined experiments and generate a `backtest_results.csv` file in the `hummingbot_files/results/` directory.
+        - Results will be recorded to `backtest_results.csv` - **This file is cumulative and will grow overtime.**
+        - **To edit your experiments:** Open the file `hummingbot_files/experiment_runner.py` in your code editor to define the batch of backtests you want to run.
+*Every experiment has a unique hash.
+If two experiments are the same, they will also have the same hash. `experiment_runner.py` will skip experiments with an existing hash in `backtest_results.csv` to save time.*

+3. Deep Analysis
+        - ```bash
+            python3 hummingbot_files/deep_analysis.py
+           ```
+        - The top 5 models (by PnL as default) will be tested over many different ranges and timeframe configurations.
+        - Results will be recorded to `top_model_results.csv`  **Warning this file is not cumulative and will be overwritten**

-4.  **Analyze Experiment Results:** Once the runner is finished, start the custom analysis dashboard.
+5.  **Analyze Experiment Results:** Once the experiments are finished, start the custom analysis dashboard.
     ```bash
     streamlit run hummingbot_files/dashboard.py
     ```
     Check the terminal output for the exact URL.
 It will typically be on the next available port, such as **`http://localhost:8502`**.

 ---